spazzylemons/cj/README.md

 ### Interfaces

-cj requires you to provide interfaces for reading and allocating, and does not provide default implementations.
+cj requires you to provide interfaces for reading and allocating, and may provide default implementations if compiled with them.
 The interfaces contain a function pointer for the callback, which takes the interface as the first argument.
 From there you may access your own data to read from whatever data stream you desire.

 ```c
 /* example interface - read from a file */